Zygentoma: Evolutionary history

-The fossil record for Zygentoma is poor, though they must have diverged from all other insects either during the Carboniferous, or the Devonian if Leverhulmia is an example of the group.
-The oldest fossils of the order are indeterminate specimens of Lepismatidae from the Santana Formation of Brazil, dating to the Aptian stage of the Early Cretaceous around 113 million years ago, with other specimens of Lepismatidae known from the Burmese amber of Myanmar, dating to around 100 million years ago.
+Zygentoma is among the most primitive living lineages of insects, along with bristletails (Archaeognatha), having diverged before the evolution of winged insects (Pterygota) in the Carboniferous.
+Zygentoma is more closely related to winged insects than to Archaeognatha.
+The fossil record for Zygentoma is poor, though they must have diverged from all other insects during the Early Carboniferous, or Devonian.
+Several "apterygote" insects from the Paleozoic such as Leverhulmia have been attributed to Zygentoma by some authors, but these attributions have been doubted by others.
+The oldest unambiguous fossils of the order are indeterminate specimens of Lepismatidae from the Santana Formation of Brazil, dating to the Aptian stage of the Early Cretaceous around 113 million years ago, with other specimens of Lepismatidae known from the Burmese amber of Myanmar, dating to around 100 million years ago.
 Fossils of Nicoletiidae are known from Miocene aged Dominican amber.
-The predecessors of silverfish, along with those of jumping bristletails, are considered the earliest and most primitive insects.
-They evolved at the latest in mid-Devonian and possibly as early as late Silurian more than 400 million years ago.
 Some fossilized arthropod trackways from the Paleozoic Era, known as Stiaria intermedia and often attributed to jumping bristletails, may have been produced by silverfish.